-Postponement of a starting date, whether at the request of the college or the student, requires a written agreement signed by the student and the college.
+Postponement of a starting date, whether at the request of the school or the student, requires a written agreement signed by the student and the school.
 The agreement must set forth:

-- a) Whether the postponement is for the convenience of the college or the student. - b) A deadline for the new start date, beyond which the start date will not be postponed.
+- a) Whether the postponement is for the convenience of the school or the student; and, - b) The deadline for the new start date, beyond which the start date will not be postponed.

-If the course is not commenced or the student fails to attend by the new start date set forth in the agreement, the student will be entitled to an appropriate refund of the prepaid tuition and fees within 30 days of the deadline of the new start date set forth in the agreement, determined in accordance with the college's refund policy and all applicable laws and rules concerning the Private Occupational Act of 1981.
+If the course is not commenced, or the student fails to attend by the new start date set forth in the agreement, the student will be entitled to an appropriate refund of the prepaid tuition and fees within 30 days of the deadline in accordance with the school's refund policy and all applicable laws and Rules concerning the Private Occupational Education Act of 1981.